cyberark/cyberark-conjur-cli/README.md

 #### Step 3.
 Storing credentials

-The client uses a credentials provider called `CredentialStores` which inherit from `CredentialsStoreInterface`.
+The client retrieves credentials from a credential store called `CredentialStore` which inherits from `CredentialsStoreInterface`.
 This approach enables storing the credentials in a safe location, and providing the credentials to the client on demand.

 We provide the user with `CredentialStoreFactory` which create such Credential stores.

-By default, the `CredentialStoreFactory` favors saving credentials (login ID and password) to the system's credential store.
-If we do not support the detected credential store, or the credential stoe is not accessible, the credentials are written to a configuration file, `.netrc`, in plaintext.
+By default, the `CredentialStoreFactory` favors creating a 'CredentialStore' that saves credentials (login ID and password) to the system's credential store over saving them to a file.
+If the SDK cannot access the operating system's credential store, the credentials are written to a configuration file, `.netrc`, in plaintext.

 Example of usage:

-#####First connection to Conjur:
+- First connection to Conjur:

 ```
 credentials = CredentialsData(login=username, password=api_key, machine=conjur_url)